Darcy220606/AMPcombi/README.md

 | ------------- | ------------- |
 | [MMseqs2](https://github.com/soedinglab/MMseqs2) | 15.6f452 |

-<span style="color:green"> (F) For signal peptide detection: Signal peptides can be predicted from AMPs clustered given the user installs SignalP seperately.
+<span style="color:green"> (F) For signal peptide detection: Signal peptides can be predicted from clustered AMPs  given the user installs SignalP separately.
 For licensing issues, SignalP can only be downloaded and used by academic users; other users are requested to contact DTU Health Technology Software Package before using it.
 Please refer to [SignalP documentation](https://services.healthtech.dtu.dk/services/SignalP-6.0/).
 For obtaining SignalP please follow:

 | Tool | Version |
 | ------------- | ------------- |